 VideoPress: If you’ve got your own videos you’d like to upload to your site — a recorded welcome message for your guests on the home page, or introductions of the bridesmaids and groomsmen on the “Wedding Party” page — the VideoPress upgrade may be a fun addition.
 And if you plan to capture the big day on video, which many people do, the upgrade would allow you to upload and play HD video files on your site’s pages, which you can share with your guests after the wedding.
 (If you’ve got some smartphone-happy guests, you can get uber-creative and invite them to upload their own videos from the wedding, right to your site.
 Check out our VideoPress for Weddings tutorial for more.)

-If the upgrades sound right for you, click the blue Upgrade button and follow the steps to complete the purchase — your site will then be supercharged once payment is confirmed.
-If you don’t need ‘em, go ahead and click Create Blog.
+If the upgrades sound right for you, click the blue Upgrade Now button and follow the steps to complete the purchase — your site will then be supercharged once payment is confirmed.
+If you don’t need ’em, go ahead and click Select Free Plan.
 (And, for the record, you can certainly create an elegant, fun, and fabulous site with the free plan!)

 Edit your new wedding site's basic settings

-Before we let you loose, we’ll walk you through a few basic setup steps:
+Before we let you loose, we’ll walk you through a few basic setup steps from My Site → Customizer:

 - Setting your site’s title and tagline.
 You’d named your site when you registered, so you can double-check this.
 Your tagline is a phrase that further describes your site — perhaps the date of your wedding, or a message to your guests?

 - Picking a theme.
 Your theme controls the layout of your site.
-There are over 200 themes to choose from, including themes appropriate for a wedding, like Forever, Ever After, Lovebirds, and Blissful Blog.
+There are over 300 themes to choose from, including themes appropriate for a wedding, like Toujours, Affinity, Wedding, Button and Blissful Blog.
 You can switch themes at any time, so feel free to pick one now that looks good to you — and don’t worry about its features just yet, as we’ll talk more about picking and customizing a theme later.

 - Customizing your theme.
 You can play with this now, but all these options are always available.
 You can return to this later, especially if you’re still not sure which theme to choose.

-Once these steps are done, we’ll prompt you to publish your first post on your wedding site.
-But before you do that, you probably want to get other features on your site in place, like basic design touches and static pages for pertinent information about your wedding, right?
-Go ahead and skip posting, and click Finish at the bottom of the page to exit the setup process.
+Once these steps are done, you’ll notice your wedding site is empty.
+Before starting to publish content, you probably want to get other features on your site in place, like basic design touches and static pages for pertinent information about your wedding, right?
+Go ahead and skip posting, and head to the next section of this tutorial.